bhatiatanish225/Degenerative-Spine-Classification/README.md

 The results underscore the potential of deep learning technologies to revolutionize the diagnostic process for lumbar spine degenerative conditions.
 By leveraging advanced algorithms, healthcare professionals can achieve a higher level of diagnostic accuracy, leading to improved patient outcomes.

-# 7. Future Work

-**Suggestions for Further Research**

-- **Model Generalization:** Validating the performance of these models across larger and more diverse patient populations to ensure their generalizability and robustness.

-- **Continuous Improvement:** Exploring the integration of additional data types, such as genetic markers and patient history, to further enhance the predictive capabilities of the models.

-- **Exploring Advanced Architectures**: Trying hybrids deep learning models.

-* **Exploring Preprocessing Techniques**: Considering the data was comparatively clean according to our knowledge, there is a scope of improving the performance of the models by further processing the data before training.

-In conclusion, the application of deep learning models to predict the severity of left subarticular stenosis represents a promising advancement in the field of spinal health.
-Continued research and development in this area have the potential to significantly improve diagnostic accuracy and patient care for those suffering from lumbar spine degenerative conditions.